chpc-uofu/OnDemand-info/class.md

 ### Creating a class specific OOD app

 1. Decide if to use a Remote Desktop, Jupyter, RStudio Server, or a remote desktop based application (Matlab, Ansys, etc).
-These are the four basic classess of the apps.
+These are the four basic classes of the apps.

 2. If Remote Desktop, Jupyter, or RStudio, pick one of the existing class apps, and copy it to a new directory.
 For the VNC based apps, one would have to create a new class app from the actual app, since we haven't done that yet.
 For Remote Desktop based app, use e.g. [ASTR5560](https://github.com/CHPC-UofU/OOD-class-apps/tree/master/ASTR5560), for Jupyter use [CHEN_Jupyter](https://github.com/CHPC-UofU/OOD-class-apps/tree/master/CHEN_Jupyter), for RStudio Server use [MIB2020](https://github.com/CHPC-UofU/OOD-class-apps/tree/master/MIB2020).